pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "DepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "DepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export abstract class DepthRecord implements IndexedRecord {
     constructor(_typeId: DepthRecord.TypeId, index: Integer, _volumeAhead: Integer | undefined, auctionQuantity: Integer | undefined);